 My issue is that the conversation that women are hearing from a young age is that:

 1. Online dating makes it easier to meet people and find the “perfect” partner.

-2. Hookup culture is OK, empowering and will get you what you want.
+2. Hookup dating culture is OK, empowering and will get you what you want.

-3. That preferences that men have for women don’t matter as much as the preferences women have for men
+3. That preferences that a good quality man might have for a woman doesn’t matter as much as the preferences women have for men

 4. That we can extend women’s dating life for decades.
 From her teens to her 30s.

 This is just all around bad advice.
 And I don’t say this from my lofty pedestal of being already married.
 I’m saying this for my sisters and my friends who followed the whims of popular opinion and were short changed because of it.
 I’m saying this for the men that are opting out of the dating scene with frustration because the women they wanted in their 20s were just playing the field and keeping them as “friends.”

 I write this with the warmest intentions.
 I want everyone to live an intentional fulfilled life and part of that is making choices EARLY that are right for your future.
 Not all women want marriage but SO MANY women do and they want children, some just find they’ve missed their boat for the right opportunity.

 I hope you found this post useful on the state of dating and finding a good quality man.
 I know I’m writing some opinions that might stir the pot.
 Feel free to comment below and join in on the conversation.

 If You Like “Why Dating Culture Doesn’t Work Towards Marriage” Check Out My Other Posts.